ktindiana/fetchsep/README.rst

     | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType integral --showplot

-Two operational SEP event definitions are applied automatically for:
->10 MeV exceeds 10 pfu
->100 MeV exceeds 1 pfu

-If differential fluxes were input into opsep, it will automatically estimate >10 MeV and >100 MeV fluxes from the available energy channels.

 You may add additional event definitions with the --Threshold flag.